> the year is 2025

 > $100M revenue in 2 weeks

-> wake up one morning, check X
+> wake up, check X

 > the labs have swallowed me whole